LevelHeadDeveloper/my-first-repository/README.md

 * How did you make this program maintainable, readable, and adaptable?
     * Say it with me folks!
 Modularization!
 Instead of making one large behemoth, I wrote the program in two parts!
 (Given how small it is, I didn't think it needed more than two.)

+# How do I build it?

+GCC if you're on Linux.
+Just drop these files in their own folder and type ```g++ *.cpp -o executable_name && chmod +x executable_name```.
+You Windows users are on your own.
+Try using MinGW or something.